 The second issue of allowing proper airflow to the unit was achieved by making the bottom blanket equipped with a large air flow vent baffle which is an acoustically lined convoluted path that will freely allow the air to pass, but will absorb the sound energy as it passes through the ninety-degree turn within the vent baffle.

-After the installation was complete and the unit was turned back on, the on-site supervisor from Hoover & Strong commented: “The unit is at least 50% percent quieter than it was before”.
+After the installation was complete and the unit was turned back on, the on-site supervisor from Hoover and Strong commented: “The unit is at least 50% percent quieter than it was before!”

 ABSC-25 AudioSeal® Combination Sound Blanket

 Hoover and Strong